awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/api-reference.md

       "members":{
         "BuildId":{
           "shape":"String",
-          "documentation":"&lt;p>Unique identifier for a build.&lt;/p>"
+          "documentation":"<p>Unique identifier for a build.</p>"
         },
         "DestinationImage":{
           "shape":"DestinationImage",
-          "documentation":"&lt;p>Details about the new image to be created in the same region.&lt;/p>" },
+          "documentation":"<p>Details about the new image to be created in the same region.</p>" },
         "FulfillmentOptionIds":{
           "shape":"StringList",
-          "documentation":"&lt;p>List of fulfillment option ids of Marketplace software products to install on the image.They need to be retrieved from the Marketplace Website.&lt;/p>"
+          "documentation":"<p>List of fulfillment option ids of Marketplace software products to install on the image.They need to be retrieved from the Marketplace Website.</p>"
         },
         "Products":{
           "shape":"ProductList",
-          "documentation":"&lt;p>Details about the Marketplace software products to install on the image.
-This structure is populated by Marketplace.&lt;/p>"
+          "documentation":"<p>Details about the Marketplace software products to install on the image.
+This structure is populated by Marketplace.</p>"
         },
         "SourceImage":{
           "shape":"SourceImage",
-          "documentation":"&lt;p>Details about the existing source image on which to install the software product.&lt;/p>" },
+          "documentation":"<p>Details about the existing source image on which to install the software product.</p>" },
         "SnsTopicArn":{
           "shape":"String",
-          "documentation":"&lt;p>The full ARN of the SNS topic that will be notified when the build status changes.&lt;/p>" },
+          "documentation":"<p>The full ARN of the SNS topic that will be notified when the build status changes.</p>" },
         "Status":{
           "shape":"BuildStatus",
-          "documentation":"&lt;p>Current status of the build.
-Possible build statuses include the following:&lt;/p> &lt;ul> &lt;li> &lt;p>InProgress - A new build has been defined and started.&lt;/p> &lt;/li> &lt;li> &lt;p>InternalError - The build was terminated due to a retryable error.&lt;/p> &lt;/li> &lt;li> &lt;p>Failed - The build has failed and a new image has not been created.&lt;/p> &lt;/li> &lt;li> &lt;p>Succeeded - The build has finished and a new image has been created.&lt;/p> &lt;/li> &lt;/ul>"
+          "documentation":"<p>Current status of the build.
+Possible build statuses include the following:</p> <ul> <li> <p>InProgress - A new build has been defined and started.</p> </li> <li> <p>InternalError - The build was terminated due to a retryable error.</p> </li> <li> <p>Failed - The build has failed and a new image has not been created.</p> </li> <li> <p>Succeeded - The build has finished and a new image has been created.</p> </li> </ul>"
         },
         "StandardOutputUrl":{
           "shape":"String",
-          "documentation":"&lt;p> A presigned S3 URL to the logs emitted by the installer on STDOUT during install process.&lt;/p>"
+          "documentation":"<p> A presigned S3 URL to the logs emitted by the installer on STDOUT during install process.</p>" },
-        },
         "StandardErrorUrl":{
           "shape":"String",
-          "documentation":"&lt;p> A presigned S3 URL to the logs emitted by the installer on STDERR during install process.&lt;/p>"
+          "documentation":"<p> A presigned S3 URL to the logs emitted by the installer on STDERR during install process.</p>" },
-        },
         "ErrorDetail":{"shape":"ErrorDetail"},
         "StartTime":{
           "shape":"DateTime",
-          "documentation":"&lt;p>Time stamp indicating when the build was created, in ISO 8601 format.&lt;/p>" },
+          "documentation":"<p>Time stamp indicating when the build was created, in ISO 8601 format.</p>" },
         "LastUpdateTime":{
           "shape":"DateTime",
-          "documentation":"&lt;p>Time stamp indicating when the build was last updated, in ISO 8601 format.&lt;/p>" }
+          "documentation":"<p>Time stamp indicating when the build was last updated, in ISO 8601 format.</p>" }
       },
-      "documentation":"&lt;p>Container for the properties describing each build that meets the filter requirements.&lt;/p>" },
+      "documentation":"<p>Container for the properties describing each build that meets the filter requirements.</p>" },
     "BuildLimitExceededException":{
       "type":"structure",
       "members":{
         "Message":{"shape":"String"}
       },
-      "documentation":"&lt;p>This exception is thrown when the number of concurrent builds exceeds the maximum allowed.&lt;/p>", "exception":true
+      "documentation":"<p>This exception is thrown when the number of concurrent builds exceeds the maximum allowed.</p>", "exception":true
     },
     "BuildList":{